 Jewellery has always been an important part of the bridal attire in almost all cultures in India.
 But in Rajasthan, jewellery is like attire in itself.
 A Rajasthani jewellery set is an expression of the age-old customs and traditional wear of the women of the state.
 The nostalgia and charm of it are truly unbeatable.
 Let’s take a look at different elements that make a true Rajputi jewellery set.

-10 Baubles of a Rajasthani Jewellery Set
+12 Baubles from a Rajasthani Jewellery Set